ScaleTrains.com (China) EMD SD40-2

 Introduced: 2024

 ScaleTrains.com's "Rivet Counter" SD40-2 models are available either DCC-Ready or with a factory-installed ESU sound decoder.
 Each model has its own unique paint and detailing package (based on the prototype in question).
 These are amazing looking models that are at least capable of running quite well.
-However, they do have one serious design flaw that owners will likely need to address before they can actually run one (more on that shortly).
+However, SD40-2's from the first production run do have one serious design flaw that owners will likely need to address before they can actually run one (more on that shortly).

 Internally, these models are quite similar to STC's previous diesel releases (GEVo, C39-8, C44-9W).
 The chassis consists of a metal base with a metal bracket screwed to the top (holding the motor and drivetrain in place).
 The motor is an open-sided 5-poler with skew-winding.
 Each motorshaft is equipped with a flywheel (although they are somewhat ineffective, as these locos start and stop on a dime without the aid of a decoder).
 Plastic driveshafts seat inside of the flywheels and connect to notched cups on the truck towers.
 Short metal shafts connect the cups to the brass worm gears mounted inside the truck towers.